How to Use the SUMIF Function in Excel – 7 Examples

 Argument Required/Optional Explanation

-range Required The range of cells that we want to be evaluated by criteria.
+range Required The range of cells to evaluate by criteria.

-criteria Required The criteria are in the form of an expression, a number a text, a function, or a cell reference, that defines which cells are to add.
+criteria Required The criteria: an expression, a number, a text, a function, or a cell reference that defines which cells to add.

-sum range Optional The actual cells to add if we need to combine cells other than those defined in the range argument.
+sum range Optional The cells to add to combine cells that are not defined in the range argument.

 Note:

-• In criteria, wildcard characters can be included – a question mark (?) to match any single character, an asterisk (*) to match any sequence of characters.
+• In the criteria, wildcard characters can be included: a question mark (?) to match a single character, an asterisk (*) to match a sequence of characters.
 Like 6?”, “apple*”, “*~?”

 • sum_range should be the same size and shape as the range.

-• SUMIF function only supports a single condition.
+• The SUMIF function can only have a single condition.

-Example 1: Calculating Sum with Numeric Criteria Using SUMIF Function
+Example 1 – Calculating a Sum with Numeric Criteria Using the SUMIF Function

 Calculating Sum with Numeric Criteria Using SUMIF Function